Melbourne has some of the best primary schools in Australia with highly qualified teachers and teaching programs.

 - the summer holiday break is significantly longer at five to six weeks.

 You can find out more about school term dates in Victoria.

-Students attend school from Monday to Friday – usually from 9.00am to 3.00pm.
-Some schools finish at 3.30pm.
+Students attend school from Monday to Friday – usually from 8.30am to 3.30pm.

 Many Victorian schools also provide childcare through services like:

 - before school care

 - after-school care

 Most children attend primary school close to home.
 If you plan on your child attending a state primary school, your child will be allocated a school in the neighbourhood zone where you live.
 Neighbourhood schools have an obligation to accept any student who lives in their zone.

 If you plan to send your child to a school in a different zone, you need to contact the school directly.